kubeflow/community/community-membership.md

 - Knowledgeable about the codebase
 - Active engagement with the Kubeflow community by answering user questions in GitHub issues and Slack
 - Sponsored by a subproject approver
-  - With no objections from other approvers, WG leads, or chairs
+  - With no objections from other approvers, WG chairs
 - May either self-nominate or be nominated by other Kubeflow member

 > [!NOTE]